wutianze/pynq_car/README.md

 ## Material

-Download the image we provided [here](https://pan.baidu.com/s/1gOJaoJJ8z2jf-BaLklID3Q) and buy the car in [here]().
+Download the image we provided [here](https://pan.baidu.com/s/1gOJaoJJ8z2jf-BaLklID3Q).
 To understand the whole project well, you can read the paper we published in FPT2019 [here](https://easychair.org/publications/preprint/GMvL).
+And here is one simple guide written in Chinese, [Xilinx HydraMini试玩教程](https://blog.csdn.net/qq_25762163/article/details/103591878)

 ## Preparations